BEST STARTS FOR KIDS

 If in doubt seek professional advice.

-When more difficult sounds are accurately produced and simpler ones cannot be made, it can indicate an issue, especially if your child is older.
+When more difficult sounds are accurately produced and simpler ones cannot be made, it can indicate a language delay, especially if your child is older.
 You might for example see 't' or 'd' used as a substitute for the softer sounds 'k' and 'g' as illustrated above.
 If your child has had a history of ear infections, they may benefit from investigating their level of hearing, as they may not be hearing these softer sounds.

 4. Make sure your child has the opportunity to see your face when you speak whenever possible.
 In addition to encouraging positive social interaction, it allows your child to see how sounds are produced.